 See the standard notation and guitar tab in the video, shown line by line, or see the full 16 bars under the video.
 Enlarge them to see them clearly.
 You can enlarge the video by viewing it in full screen mode, and you can enlarge the score under the video when you click on any part of the score.
 The audio track is just a software-generated MIDI track converted to audio so that it can be included in the video.

 Study notes for learners

-This arrangement consists of just sixteen bars in two eight-bar sections.
+This arrangement of Ode to Joy consists of just sixteen bars in two eight-bar sections.
 The second section is repeated.
 Each of the two passes of the second section takes one of the two final bars.
 The first ending is the repeat bar taking you back to the start of the second section at bar 9 and the second ending is the real ending.

 One way to approach playing this piece if you find it difficult to play straight off, is to play the melody first and then add the appropriate chords underneath.
 That's basically all that this arrangement is - a melody over chords, G major, D major and a brief appearance of E minor.

 I've included fretting-hand fingering (1-4) in just a few places where it might not be obvious.
 Picking-hand fingering is also straightforward.
 Your thumb p plays the bass notes and your i, m & a fingers handle the rest.
 (See the chart for fingering labels).
 Alternate your picking-hand fingers whenever playing single melody notes.
 Try to feel which is the most practical choice of i, m and a and avoid playing successive melody notes with the same finger.